-If your eligibility for a Step or Step Component changes after you submit your application but before your scheduled test date(s), you must promptly notify the organization that registered you for your examination.
+So, if your eligibility for a Step or Step Component changes, you must promptly notify the organization that registered you for your examination.

-If you take a Step or Step Component for which you are not eligible, results for that examination may not be reported or, if previously reported, may be canceled, at the discretion of the USMLE program.
+Also, if you take a Step or Step Component for which you are not eligible, results for that examination may not be reported.
+Or, if they were previously reported, they may be canceled.

 When is the best time to take the Step exams?

-If you’re hoping to secure a residency position, be sure to take the USMLE exams in time for the scores to be reported at the beginning of The Match.
-Since it can take up to 3 – 4 weeks for scores to be released, it’s important to schedule your exams earlier rather than later.
+If you’re hoping to secure a residency position, take the USMLE exams early.
+Take them in time for the scores to be reported at the beginning of The Match.
+It can take up to 3 – 4 weeks for scores to be released, so schedule your exams early.

 Where are the exams administered?

 USMLE Step exams are offered at Prometric test centers worldwide.
-IMGs will schedule their Step exams through the ECFMG.
+As such, IMGs will schedule their Step exams through the ECFMG.
 Visit their Testing Regions page for more details.